stephsa/Hello-World-/README.md

 another repository
 Hello
-my name is steph and i have no idea what im doing with code yet nut i wnat to learn it
+my name is steph and i have no idea what im doing with code yet but i want to learn